Clicky

 What Are ‘Contingent Outcomes’ in Sports Betting?

 In sports betting, contingent outcomes refer to a situation where the result of one part of a wager directly influences the probability or outcome of another part of the same wager.
-These events are linked in a way that if one happens, the other is more likely to happen as well.
+These events link together so that when one occurs, the other becomes more likely.

 Because of this direct correlation, most sportsbooks prohibit bettors from combining contingent outcomes into a standard parlay.
-If they were allowed, bettors could gain a significant and unfair advantage, as the combined odds would not accurately reflect the true, linked probability of the events occurring together.
+Allowing them would give bettors a significant and unfair advantage because the combined odds fail to reflect the true, linked probability of the events occurring together.

 Key Characteristics and Examples